viralp353/Supervised_Machine_Learning_credits_Risk/README.md

 ##### Combination (Over and Under) Sampling:

 For Analysis, I used resample the data using the SMOTEENN algorithm .I got count of the target classes like (low_risk: 68460) & (high_risk: 62011 ).Then I used the resampled data to train a logistic regression model.I got  0.63 balanced accuracy score.
-Based on confusion matrix,I got (TRUE POSITIVE:61),(FALSE NEGATIVE:26),(FALSE POSITIVE:7294),(TRUE NEGATIVE:9824).For imbalanced_classification_report, We see that on table.
+Based on confusion matrix,I got (TRUE POSITIVE:61),(FALSE NEGATIVE:26),(FALSE POSITIVE:7294),(TRUE NEGATIVE:9824).For imbalanced_classification_report, We could see that on table.